Dr. Lynam is known for a symmetrical and natural result

 Breast reduction is a procedure that often creates some of our happiest and most gratified patients in Richmond, VA.

 Some women have breasts that are uncomfortably large and on others, the diameter of the pigmented areola has become enlarged due to pregnancy.
-The discomfort from large heavy breasts may be physical, emotional or both.
-Large breasts can be the cause of multiple medical problems including neck, back and shoulder pain, skin irritation under your breasts, breathing problems and even skeletal deformities.
-Large breasts can limit a woman’s physical activities including involvement in sports due to your large breasts, pain and discomfort.
+The discomfort from large heavy breasts may be physical, emotional, or both.
+Large breasts can be the cause of multiple medical problems including neck, back and shoulder pain, skin irritation under your breasts, breathing problems, and even skeletal deformities.
+Large breasts can cause pain and discomfort, physically limiting a woman’s involvement in sports and other physical activities including involvement in sports due to your large breasts, pain and discomfort.
 Even when wearing two sports bras, many women just cannot run or jog due to pain.

 Insurance Approval for Breast Reduction